 I wrote a snail mail letter to a Mrs Pat Pointon in New Zealand and introduced myself and provided an insight into my family history research of the Auld and Ferguson family from Australia.
 Some weeks later I got a reply from her and from this I was able to piece together who all the “Auld” descendants in New Zealand were.
 The biggest surprise was that her Aunt, Stella Mary Fowler (nee Auld) was indeed still alive at 102 years of age!

 Over a period of nearly a year I spoke to Stella a number of times on the phone.
 She was as sharp as a tack and still mobile without any walking aides.
-Stella had married a New Zealand Government diplomat named Charlie Fowler in 1939 and they lived and travelled all over the world but had no children because of their lifestyle.
+Stella had married a New Zealand Government diplomat named Charlie Fowler in 1939 and they lived and travelled all over the world but had no children.
 Despite my information on the family history, Stella knew nothing of her great grandfather James Ferguson or of the Ferguson & Urie stained glass business.